mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/pre-provisioned/define-control-plane-endpoint/index.md

 ## Single-Node control plane

-A control plane with one node can use its single node as the endpoint.
-Which means that neither an external load balancer, nor the built-in virtual IP is required.
-But, a single-node control plane configuration should not be used in production becuase it is not possible to upgrade the control plane if you only have one node.
-This is because CAPI does not perform in-situ upgrades, it instead replaces machines.
+A control plane with one node can use its single node as the endpoint, so you will not require an external load balancer, or a the built-in virtual IP.
+However, do not use a single-node control plane configuration in production, as it is not possible to upgrade the control plane if you only have one node.
+This is due to the fact that CAPI does not perform in-situ upgrades, instead, it replaces machines.
 If you want to upgrade your cluster, use the default <code>--control-plane-replicas</code> setting of 3.

 When the API server endpoints are defined, you can [create the cluster][create-cluster].